dekuNukem/STM32_tutorials/lesson1_serial_helloworld/README.md

 ![Alt text](resources/helloworld.gif)

 Congratulations, you got UART and `printf` working!
-And this is the proper full-fat `printf` instead of the neutered version in Arduino that doesn't even work with floating numbers!
+And this is the full-fat `printf` instead of the neutered Arduino version that doesn't even work with floating numbers!

 ## Homework